Support for staff on furloughs

 Applying for UW temporary opportunities

 Your UW experience is valuable!
-While you are on furlough in your current department, you may seek temporary work in other UW departments.
+While you are on furlough in your current department, you may seek short-term work in other UW departments.

-You can explore temporary employment opportunities at the University through UTemp Staffing.
+You can explore short-term employment opportunities at the University through UTemp Staffing.

 Finding another job while on furlough